Research into treating breast cancer

 The main difference between these techniques and conventional surgery is that your doctor puts the probe through the skin.
 So you do not need to have a general anaesthetic.
 Your doctor will give you a sedative to make you drowsy.
 In the experimental work that has been done, some patients have had treatment several times.
 It is important to talk things through with your doctor before going ahead.
 These are not easy treatments to have.
 You will feel sore and bruised for some days afterwards.

-Surgeons have developed a new type of surgery for people with liver tumours in parts of the liver that are usually impossible to treat with surgery – for example, when the tumour is very close to major veins that connect to the liver.
+Surgeons have developed a new type of surgery for people with liver tumours in parts of the liver that are usually impossible to treat with surgery.
+This includes when the tumour is very close to major veins that connect to the liver.
 This type of surgery is very new and experimental and is used when the patient would die if they did not have the surgery.
 There is a risk of dying from the surgical operation.
 The operation involves removing the liver from the body, cutting away the diseased tissue, and then putting back the healthy liver tissue.
 It is called ex-vivo hepatic resection and reimplantation for liver cancer.

 The National Institute for Health and Care Excellence (NICE) has issued guidance to the NHS in England, Wales, Scotland and Northern Ireland about this surgery.
 They say that there is limited evidence for the safety of this type of operation and it is not clear how well it works but it may be helpful for some people with secondary liver cancer.
 People having the procedure must receive full information about the possible risks and benefits.